 Technology Tools for Cost Plus Pricing

 Technology tools are crucial in streamlining the cost-plus pricing process, from calculating costs to setting prices and managing financial data.
 These tools enhance the accuracy and efficiency of pricing strategies.
+For example, project management software, as a SaaS product, can also utilize cost-plus pricing by factoring in software-specific costs such as development and infrastructure to determine appropriate pricing.

 The following subsections discuss how ERP systems and pricing optimization software aid in implementing cost-plus pricing effectively.